JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Deprecation cycle**:
 >
-> - 1.6.20: report a warning when an overloaded method is called with the standard progression or its range inheritor argument
+> - 1.6.20: report a warning when an overloaded method is called with the standard progression or its range inheritor as an argument
->   if implementing `Collection` interface would lead to another overload being selected in this call in future
+>   if implementing the `Collection` interface by this progression/range leads to another overload being selected in this call in future
 > - 1.8.0: raise this warning to an error
 > - 1.9.0: stop reporting the error, implement `Collection` interface in progressions thus changing
 >   the overload resolution result in the affected cases